reactjs/react.dev/src/content/learn/reacting-to-input-with-state.md

 </Sandpack>

 You could call that prop anything you like, the naming is not important.
 Try editing `status = 'empty'` to `status = 'success'` to see the success message appear.
 Mocking lets you quickly iterate on the UI before you wire up any logic.
-Here is a more fleshed out prototype of the same component, still "controlled" by the `status` prop:
+Here is a more fleshed out prototype of the same Component, still "controlled" by the `status` prop:

 <Sandpack>